• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 • throbbing in your ear, and

-• pain that doesn’t go away with medication.
+• pain that does not respond to medication.

-Soreness is relatively rare in conjunction with implant infection, but if it is present, it usually means the problem is severe.
-Other causes for concern are similar to sinus lift and bone graft infection symptoms.
+Soreness is relatively rare with implant infection, but if it is present, it usually indicates a severe problem.
+Other causes for concern are similar to those of sinus lift and bone graft infection.

 If you experience any of these symptoms, search for emergency dental care near you immediately.